-Matters Requiring Stockholder Action Vote Required Election of Directors (Item 1 on the Proxy Card) You may vote FOR or AGAINST any or all director nominees or you may ABSTAIN as to one (or more) director nominee.
+Matters Requiring Stockholder Action Vote Required Election of Directors (Item 1 on the Proxy Card) You may vote FOR any or all director nominees or you may WITHHOLD AUTHORITY as to one (or more) director nominee.
 A plurality vote of all votes cast is required for the election of directors.
-Therefore, the three nominees for director who receive the most votes will be elected.
-Any nominee who receives a greater number of votes "withheld" from his or her election than votes "for" the nominee's election will tender his or her resignation to the Board for consideration, and our Nominating and Corporate Governance Committee will make a recommendation to the Board whether to accept or reject the resignation.
+Therefore, the eleven nominees for director who receive the most votes will be elected.
+Any nominee who receives a greater number of votes "withheld" from his or her election than votes "for" the nominee's election will tender his or her resignation to the Chair of the Nominating and Board Governance Committee for consideration, and that Committee will make a recommendation to the Board whether to accept or reject the resignation.
 The Board will consider the recommendation and publicly disclose its decision and the rationale behind it promptly.
 Advisory Vote to Approve Executive Compensation (Item 2 on the Proxy Card) You may vote FOR or AGAINST this Item or you may ABSTAIN.
 A majority of the shares of Common Stock present in person or represented by proxy and entitled to vote must be voted FOR the Item in order for it to pass.
-Approve Amendments to the Certificate of Incorporation to declassify the Board in 2016 (Item 3 on the Proxy Card) You may vote FOR or AGAINST this Item or you may ABSTAIN.
-Seventy-five percent of the shares of Common Stock outstanding must be voted FOR the Item in order for it to pass.
-Ratification of Independent Auditors (Item 4 on the Proxy Card) You may vote FOR or AGAINST this Item or you may ABSTAIN.
+Ratification of Independent Auditors (Item 3 on the Proxy Card) You may vote FOR or AGAINST this Item or you may ABSTAIN.
 A majority of the shares of Common Stock present in person or represented by proxy and entitled to vote on the matter must be voted FOR the Item in order for it to pass.